skycoin/User-Manuals/Restoring Backup with an Existing Seed.md

 Once the Skywallet is connected, a welcome message can be seen on its display.
 This also denotes the genuineness of your Skywallet.

-If you want to know more how to check for the genuineness of your Skywallet.
+If you want to know more how to check the genuineness of your Skywallet.
 Please visit the following link - [Checking the Genuineness of your Skywallet](https://github.com/skycoin/hardware-wallet/wiki/How-to-check-whether-device-is-genuine)

 <Picture of the Welcome message on the Skywallet>